Blog

 OCR, Cybersecurity, and Threat Intelligence: Using Optical Character Recognition and Machine Learning to Identify and Combat Risk

-Optical character recognition (OCR) can immediately help security and fraud teams augment their data collections with timely, actionable intelligence.
-For example, OCR technology enables CTI and SOC teams to proactively identify when sensitive organizational or customer data—derived from images—is posted by threat actors in illicit communities and actively being leveraged across the deep and dark web
+Optical character recognition (OCR) can immediately help security and fraud teams.
+It adds timely and useful information to their data collections.
+For example, OCR technology lets CTI and SOC teams find sensitive data in images.
+This happens when threat actors post that data in hidden online groups across the deep and dark web.

 Optical character recognition (OCR) can immediately help security and fraud teams augment their data collections with timely, actionable intelligence.
 For example, OCR technology enables CTI and SOC teams to proactively identify when sensitive organizational or customer data—derived from images—is posted by threat actors in illicit communities and actively being leveraged across the deep and dark web.